 Interactions and Depletions

-Dong quai may interact with the following medications and herbs:
+Dong quai may interact with some medications and herbs, includin the following:

 Al-Bareeq RJ, Ray AA, Nott L, Pautler SE, Razvi H. Dong Quai (angelica sinensis) in the treatment of hot flashes for men on androgen deprivation therapy: results of a randomized double-blind placebo controlled trial.
 Can Urol Assoc J. 2010 Feb;4(1):49-53.